Adefizzy/BitCasino.io/README.md

 ### PROJECT WORKTHROUGH

-The app's entry point is the index.ts that can be found in the index.tsx.
+The app's entry point is the index.tsx that can be found in the src folder.

 ## Installation